 The Department encourages graduate student travel to present research at conferences and professional meetings.
 Where appropriate, student travel can be supported by grants and projects in which students are engaged.
-Students are also encouraged to seek funding from the Graduate Student Assembly (http://www.gsa.graduateschool.vt.edu/funding) and leverage other resources for travel.
+Students are also encouraged to seek funding from the Graduate and Professional Student Senate (https://gpss.vt.edu/programs/tfp.html) and leverage other resources for travel.
 The Department will support student travel under the following circumstances:

-- Full time graduate students in good academic standing, - Must be presenting research (poster or oral), - Travel expense reimbursement up to \$500, if available, per fiscal year (July 1-June 30), - Must submit travel request and research abstract/manuscript, and - Must submit travel reimbursement within 30 days to receive funding.
+- Full time graduate students in good academic standing, - Must be presenting research (poster or oral), - One event travel expense reimbursement up to \$500, if available, per fiscal year (July 1-June 30), - Must submit travel request and research abstract/manuscript, and - Must submit travel reimbursement within 30 days to receive funding.